Darius Eubanks: Tampa Bay Buccaneers

 On December 21, 2015, the Tampa Bay Buccaneers signed Eubanks to the practice squad.
 On January 1, 2016, Eubanks was promoted to the active roster.

 On April 29, 2016, Eubanks was waived.

 Coaching career

 Arkansas

 Eubanks' first coaching experience came in 2017 when he joined Bret Bielema's staff at Arkansas as a graduate assistant working with the defensive line.

 Samford

 Eubanks first full-time position came on Chris Hatcher's staff at Samford.
 Eubanks was responsible for the safeties in 2018 and 2019, before taking over the whole defensive backfield and adding assistant special teams coordinator duties prior to the 2020 season, that was eventually played in the spring of 2021.

 Georgia State

 Following the 2021 spring season, Eubanks was hired as the co-defensive coordinator at Western Carolina, but shortly after, was hired to coach the safeties on Shawn Elliott's staff at Georgia State.

 Liberty

 On New Years Day, 2022, it was reported that Eubanks would be joining Hugh Freeze's staff at Liberty coaching the defensive backs.

+Georgia Southern

+On March 16, 2023, it was reported that Eubanks would be joining Clay Helton's staff at his alma mater Georgia Southern to coach for the safeties and nickels.

+Georgia Tech

+On February 28, 2025, Eubanks joined Brent Key's coaching staff at Georgia Tech to coach for the linebackers.